More than 500 high school students gathered for the Choral Festival at Concordia last weekend.

-Keeping a choir of 500 on track may sound difficult, but during this rehearsal all eyes were riveted.
+Keeping a choir of 500 on track may sound difficult, but all eyes were riveted during this rehearsal.

 “In the choral worlds, [Clausen] is an incredible role model, teacher and mentor.
 What he does with the choirs here is second to none and I try to bring his style into my classroom,” says Melanie Kjellberg, choir director at Andover, Minn., who brings dozens of students to the festival.

-Clausen, along with Dr. Michael Culloton, worked with the students Friday evening and Saturday.
-The students came to Concordia from 57 high schools across North Dakota, Montana and Minnesota to have this collective experience.
+Clausen and conductor Dr. Michael Culloton worked with the students Friday evening and Saturday.
+The students traveled to Concordia from 57 high schools across North Dakota, Montana and Minnesota to have this collective experience.

 “It’s been really nice hearing us all together,” says Michael Borysewicz from Larimore, N.D.

-Some of the students came from large choral programs while others are from very small programs.
+Some of the students came from large choral programs while others are from medium or small programs.

 “For these students to be a part of a 500-member choir may be a new and perhaps unique experience for them,” Clausen says.
 “The thrill of bringing 500 singers together to rehearse and perform fine choral literature is very exciting.”